Battle of Borodino

-The Battle of Borodino (Note: Бopoди́нcкoe cpaже́ниe, /ru/) or the Battle of Moscow (Note: bataille de la Moskova) took place on the outskirts of Moscow near the village of Borodino on 7 September 1812 (Note: Old Style date: 26 August 1812) during Napoleon's invasion of Russia.
+The Battle of Borodino (Note: Бopoди́нcкoe cpaже́ниe, /ru/) or the Battle of the Moskva (Note: bataille de la Moskova) took place on the outskirts of Moscow near the village of Borodino on 7 September 1812, (Note: Old Style date: 26 August 1812) during Napoleon's invasion of Russia.
 The Grande Armée fought against the Imperial Russian Army.

-After the Russian retreat in the Battle of Smolensk, the road to Moscow lay open.
-Napoleon fought against General Mikhail Kutuzov, whom the Emperor Alexander I had appointed to replace Barclay de Tolly on 29 August 1812 after Smolensk was razed and captured by the French army.
+After the Russian retreat at the Battle of Smolensk, the road to Moscow lay open.
+Napoleon fought against General Mikhail Kutuzov, whom the Emperor Alexander I had appointed to replace Barclay de Tolly on 29 August after Smolensk was razed and captured by the French and Polish forces.
 Approximately a quarter of a million soldiers were involved in the battle, and it was the bloodiest single day of the Napoleonic Wars.
-In the battle, up to 50 French generals and marshals were dead or wounded, as well as 29 Russian generals; hence Sir Robert Wilson referred to it as the Battle of the Generals.
+In the battle, up to 50 French generals and marshals were killed or wounded, as well as 29 Russian generals; hence Sir Robert Wilson referred to it as the Battle of the Generals.

 After the Battle of Borodino, Napoleon remained on the battlefield with his army; the Imperial Russian forces retreated southwards.
 What followed was the French occupation of Moscow, while the retreating Russians resorted to scorched earth tactics to trap Napoleon and his men within their own largest city.
-The main results of the battle were that Napoleon managed to take the Russian strong defensive positions: the redoubt and the flèches, but he had failed to rout the Russian army and end the war as he had hoped.
-The failure of the Grande Armée to completely destroy the Russian army, and in particular Napoleon's reluctance to deploy his Imperial Guard due to his wishes to negotiate with Alexander to make him join against the British, has been widely criticised by historians as a large blunder, as it allowed the Russian army to continue its retreat into territory increasingly hostile to the French.
+The main results of the battle were that Napoleon managed to take the Russian strong but unfinished defensive positions: the redoubt and the flèches, though he was unable to end the war as he hoped.
+In particular, Napoleon's reluctance to deploy his Imperial Guard, as he wished to negotiate with Alexander to make him re-join against the British, has been widely criticized by historians as a large blunder, as it allowed the Russian army to retreat into territory increasingly hostile to the French.